banzaicloud/koperator-docs/docs/external-listener/index.md

       spec:
         ingressController: "istioingress"
         istioControlPlane:
-          name: <name of the IstioControlPlane resource>
+          name: <name of the IstioControlPlane custom resource>
-          namespace: <namespace of the IstioControlPlane resource>
+          namespace: <namespace of the IstioControlPlane custom resource>
       ```

 1. Configure additional parameters for the ingress controller as needed for your environment, for example, number of replicas, resource requirements and resource limits.
 You can be configure such parameters using the *envoyConfig* and *istioIngressConfig* fields, respectively.